tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 On GCP a node jumped to 75% (100% on a single core) and stopped processing data.
 No Kafka partitions were assigned to that node until it was restarted.

 This bug hunt carries some complications.
 We have not been able to replicate the bug outside of a production environment.
-The environment runs on a outdated linux, has no internet access to download tools and does not have many of the usual debugging tools available.
+The environment runs on an outdated Linux, has no internet access to download tools and does not have many of the usual debugging tools available.
 The bug is rare enough that it take between one and two weeks to reproduce it.

 #### 1st theory: network problems on GCP